expo/expo/docs/pages/versions/unversioned/sdk/brightness.md

 ### `Brightness.requestPermissionsAsync()`

 Asks the user to grant permissions for accessing system brightness.
-Alias for `Permissions.askAsync(Permissions.BRIGHTNESS)`.

 #### Returns